-The eighth character in your VIN is the engine code for your GM engine.
-This code will help you identify your engine, specifications, and replacement parts in this section.
+The eighth character in your VIN is the engine code.
+This code will help you identify your engine, specifications, and replacement parts.

 Service Parts Identification Label

 You'll find this label on the spare tire cover.
 It's very helpful if you ever need to order parts.
 On this label is: